 Further studies confirmed CBD's powerful effect here:

-Both antidepressant-like effect and enhanced cortical 5-HT/glutamate neurotransmission induced by CBD were prevented by 5-HT1A receptor blockade.
+Both the antidepressant-like effect and enhanced cortical 5-HT/glutamate neurotransmission induced by CBD were prevented by 5-HT1A receptor blockade.

 So...the antidepressant effect of CBD occurred through serotonin pathways.

-Maybe more importantly, the effects were found to be fast acting and long lasting:
+Maybe, more importantly, the effects were found to be fast-acting and long-lasting:

 Remember that most SSRI's will eventually stop working and require switching to other medications or increasing dosages.

 The brain adjusts to the increased serotonin levels that those meds create by...reducing serotonin!!

 That's why it is so hard to come off of them.

 Can you imagine the feeling of suddenly having the serotonin rug pulled out from under you.

 It's no different than any other addiction or drug withdrawal except maybe worse.